 Above all, remember to enjoy yourself.
 An outdoor wedding is really special and something you and your partner can remember forever.
 Keep on top of planning and allow yourself to enjoy the day instead of worrying about other people.
 This is your big day and you want it to be the best it can be.
 It can be hard to put the trust of such an important event on other people, but on the day allow yourself to relax and allow your friends and family to take over.
 Even if you don’t hire a professional, ensure you have a dedicated friend to take photos for you so you’ll always remember the big day.

 Outdoor weddings near me

 If you are looking for the perfect place to tie the knot outdoors, look no further than Sedgebrook Hall.
 Have your rustic outdoor wedding at our stunning venue, surrounded by 13 acres of gorgeous garden with a remarkable view and natural wildlife.
 Located in the heart of Northamptonshire and surrounded by countryside, our venue is easy to access so your guests can enjoy a smooth journey.
 We can offer delicious catering that is sure to tantalise your tastebuds and luxury accommodation for you and your guests.
 Our team have a wealth of experience in outdoor weddings so we can be sure your big day goes smoothly from planning to execution.
-For more information or to book your outdoor wedding in Northamptonshire, contact us today.
+For more information or to book your outdoor wedding venue in Northamptonshire, contact us today.
 Click here to view our wedding packages which help you get the most for your money.